Aaron23145/TGIF/README.md

 A web site that consumes the [ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api).
 It allows you to view members of the congress and filter them in many ways.
 Also generates statistics based on the same data.

+Try it live here: [TGIF on the Github Pages](https://aaron23145.github.io/TGIF/).

 ## Features

 - Visualization of updated congress data.